jmblog/nuxt-netlify-http2-server-push/README.md

 ## Features

-This module creates a `_headers` file which enables HTTP/2 server push on Netlify.
+This module generates a `_headers` file which enables HTTP/2 server push on Netlify.

 ## Setup